 The Norwegian munitions maker whose rifles were used by Theodore Roosevelt’s Rough Riders during the 1898 Spanish-American War is proving the best U.S. government contractor for investors.

 Kongsberg Gruppen ASA (KOG) in the past five years outperformed 68 federal contractors including Boeing Co.
-(BA) and Raytheon Co.
-(RTN) that get at least 3.5 percent of revenue from the U.S. government, according to the BLOOMBERG RISKLESS RETURN RANKING.
+(BA:US) and Raytheon Co.
+(RTN:US) that get at least 3.5 percent of revenue from the U.S. government, according to the BLOOMBERG RISKLESS RETURN RANKING.
 Kongsberg had the highest total return and lower volatility than 40 of the vendors in the group.

 Kongsberg benefited from investments by its biggest owner, the Norwegian government, and a diversified range of products, as reductions in U.S. military spending forced many contractors to cut jobs.
 Kongsberg, a partner in the Pentagon’s F-35 jet program, gets about half of its revenue from commercial sales and produces specialized products such as a remote weapons- control system.